ideasman42/nerd-dictation/readme.rst

                         - ``PAREC`` (external command, default) See --pulse-device-name option to use a specific pulse-audio device.
-                        - ``SOX`` (external command) For help on setting up ydotool, see ``readme-sox.rst`` in the nerd-dictation repository.
+                        - ``SOX`` (external command) For help on setting up sox, see ``readme-sox.rst`` in the nerd-dictation repository.
   --output OUTPUT_METHOD
                         Method used to at put the result of speech to text.